-Thomas is Chair of the Federal Court Litigation Section, American Immigration Lawyers Association (AILA), and Chair of the Litigation Committee, AILA D.C.
-Chapter.
+Thomas is former Chair of the Federal Court Litigation Section, American Immigration Lawyers Association (AILA), remains as a member of the Section's steering committee, and serves on AILA's Access to Counsel Committee.
 He also serves on the Board of Advisors of the American Immigration Council’s Legal Action Center and the Muslim Legal Fund of America.
 He is a frequent writer and speaker on immigration issues.

 Prior to forming Benach Ragland, Thomas was a partner in the nationwide immigration practice at Duane Morris LLP.
 Thomas joined Duane Morris from the litigation practice at Maggio & Kattar, where he was a Shareholder.
 Thomas is a 1994 cum laude graduate of Boston College Law School, where he was Editor in Chief of the Boston College Third World Law Journal, and a graduate, with honors, of the University of Virginia.